patryk1999/DECO7381/abacusFrontend/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Run

+Run by open a simulator `open -a simulator` or connect your own device The run `flutter run` in the terminal or select run and then start debugging and select flutter/dart or use F5